drdna/StarshipElements/StarshipsOnMiniXs.md

 ![BLASToutput.png](/data/BLASToutput.png)

-Note that tig0000402 does not have an extended match to the B71 reference genome even though it is > 160 kb in length.
-This make it a good candidate for a mini-chromosome segment.
+Note that tig0000402 does not have an extended match to the B71 reference genome even though it is >160 kb in length.
+This makes it a good candidate for a mini-chromosome segment.

 2. If we only want a list of candidate contigs, we can modify the above code:
 ```bash